-In this article, we will cover the 11 most effective methods of employee development in 2020.
+In this article, we will cover the 11 most effective methods of employee development.

 You will learn when to use them, their benefits and we’ll evaluate which development method works best for which skills areas.

 Employees and employers have various ways to go about putting employee skills development into practice.

 The overreaching goal is to strengthen employee’s broad range of skills, whether it be flexibility, organizational, creativity, communication or leadership.

 This method includes developing employee skills through a combination of lectures, hands-on-exercises, videos, podcasts, simulations, and individual/group-based assignments.

 It includes both formal (classroom-based, instructor-led, eLearning courses) and informal (watching YouTube videos, reviewing educational blogs and posts on peer-group forums like LinkedIn or chat rooms, self-study) approaches to skills development.